kkoma2623/kkoma2623/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🔥 Now I'm studying web front-end
+🔥 Now I'm looking for a new job

 ---
 #### Internship